 One way to do so is via our Salary Comparison Tool, which gives a comprehensive overview of all major sectors in various markets, the key roles and functions involved, as well as their respective salary estimates.
 This will allow you to calculate the average salary range based on your sector, location and work experience.
 This salary tool is updated every year to reflect current industry norms and average salaries in the current market.

-If that is not enough, you can take your research a step further by simply talking to people in the know.
-It could be someone already in the industry or even a recruitment consultant who can give you the latest updates.
+You can also do more research on sites like Glassdoor, talk to people in the industry or even a recruitment consultant who could give you the latest updates.
 With all the research gathered, you would be able to enter a salary negotiation with a lot more confidence.

 2. Know your value